MelbourneDeveloper/Jayse/src/dart_jayse/README.md

 Notice that the `gender` field was added with a `null` value.
 This is a problem because the original JSON did not have a `gender` field.
 This is corruption.
 If send this value back to the server, it may set an existing value to `null` even though the original value was not `null`.

+### Undefined

+While `Undefined` is not technically a JSON value, it does come up, and JavaScript handles this concept.
+JSON after all stands for JavaScript Object Notation, so ignoring undefined values is sticking your head in the sand.
+Jayse has a concept of `Undefined` which is a value that is not set.
+This is different from `null` which is a value that is set to `null`.

+Most importantly, Jayse distinguishes between undefined and null, so you can POST the object back to the server in the way that the server expects.

 ### Field Order Preservation

 Some code is sensitive to the ordering of fields.
 For example, if you are using Firestore, the order of fields is important.
 If you convert JSON to a Dart object and back, the order of fields may change.
 This can cause problems with Firestore.
 Jayse preserves field ordering.

+### Extra Fields

+If you receive an extra field in the payload that you don't know about, Jayse will preserve it.
+This is useful for forward compatibility.
+You can still send the data back to the server without losing the extra field.

+### Non-destructive Mutation

+`JsonObject`s have the `withUpdate` and other methods for cloning the object with updates.
+This allows you to create `copyWith` methods on your data classes.
+Calling these methods creates a new `JsonObject` with the updates applied, but does not mutate the original object.